stripe/rainier/docs/impl.md

 ## rainier.compute

-The core of any rainier model is the joint density function, `P(Θ|x,y)`.
-This function (and any other real-valued functions of the parameters `Θ`) is expressed in rainier as a `rainier.compute.Real` object. `Real` is similar to TensorFlow's static compute graph: it's a DAG whose root node represents the output of the function and whose leaf nodes are either `Variable` (one for each parameter) or `Constant`.
-The other nodes are either `BinaryReal` (eg `real1 + real2` will construct a `BinaryReal` referencing both of them and the `+` operator), or `UnaryReal` (eg `real1.log` will construct a `UnaryReal` referencing `real1` and the `log` operation).
-The number of operations supported is deliberately minimal: the 4 arithmetic operators, along with `log`, `exp`, and `abs`.
+The core of any Rainier model is the joint density function, `P(Θ|x,y)`.
+This function (and any other real-valued functions of the parameters `Θ`) is expressed in Rainier as a `rainier.compute.Real` object. `Real` is similar to TensorFlow's static compute graph: it's a DAG whose root node represents the output of the function and whose leaf nodes are either `Variable` (one for each parameter) or constant `Double`s, and whose internal nodes represent mathematical operations on these.
+The number of operations supported is deliberately minimal: the 4 arithmetic operators, along with `log`, `exp`, and `abs`. `Real` also includes the standard comparison operators and a simple `If` expression, though since these introduces discontinuities their use should be limited.

-As the `Real` graph is being constructed, the `Pruner` helper object will do some amount of partial evaluation, eg pre-computing operations on constants, or removing multiplications by 1 or subtractions of 0.

-The `Gradient` helper object uses reverse-mode autodifferentiation to construct the gradient for the `Variable` leaves with respect to the output node (in the form of a new, transformed `Real` for each variable).

-The `Evaluator` will evaluate the value of any `Real`, given a `Map[Variable,Double]` for any referenced variables.
-It memoizes results, but is not otherwise especially efficient.
-If (as for the joint density function) you need to evaluate the same `Real` many times, you are better to use the `Compiler` to generate optimized JVM bytecode for a custom `Array[Double] => Array[Double]` function.

-It's worth noting that unlike TensorFlow, all operations are scalar.
-The rationale for this includes: Scala doesn't have reliable access to SIMD; we're deploying within Hadoop tasks which are inherently single threaded and don't have GPUs; and the `Compiler` makes things quite efficient for even large numbers of scalar operations.
-We've experimented with vectorization in that context but were not able to see performance gains from it.
-However, it's likely that in the future, we'll want to support GPUs and/or multithreaded CPU, for which adding at least some limited vectorization to the API will be valuable.
+Unlike TensorFlow, all operations are scalar.
+Although your models might well involve vectors or other collections of parameters and observations, the underlying compute graph will be expressed purely in terms of scalar values and operations.
+This choice simplifies the API and the DAG implementation, and is well-suited to targeting CPU-based execution, especially on the JVM where there isn't reliable access to SIMD.
+In the future, if we want to support execution on GPUs, adding at least some limited vectorization to the API will be valuable.

-Another difference from TF is that there is no concept of a "placeholder" node, because MCMC is generally implemented as full-batch rather than online or mini-batch, and so the data can be treated as `Constant`.
+Also unlike TensorFlow, there is no concept of a "placeholder" for observations, or other support for mini-batch execution.
+Instead, the assumption is that all of your data will fit in memory, and data points are treated just like any other constants in your model.
+This choice is informed by the typical use of full-batch iterations in MCMC algorithms, as well as the generally smaller data sizes for Bayesian inference compared to Deep Learning applications.

+One huge benefit that Rainier gets from this last choice is the ability to partially evaluate the model based on the known observations even when the parameters are still unknown.
+As the `Real` DAG is being constructed, it will take every opportunity to aggressively pre-compute operations on constants, expand or simplify expressions, and combine common terms, with the goal of minimizing the number of operations that will be needed for each evaluation later on.
+(For more info on the representation we use to achieve this, see the comments in [rainier-core/src/main/scala/compute/Real.scala](Real.scala)).

+In the extreme, this can reduce what would normally be `O(n)` of work on each iteration into `O(n)` work once, during the partial evaluation, followed by `O(1)` work on each iteration.
+As a simple example, if you consider computing the L2 loss of a series of known data points vs an unknown estimate `y`, `data.map{x => Math.pow(x - y,2)}.sum`, this can be reduced to an expression of the form `y*a + y*y*b + c`, with known `a`, `b`, `c`, no matter how big `data` is.

+Since Rainier supports gradient-based sampling and optimization methods, `Real` provides `gradient`, which uses reverse-mode autodifferentiation to construct the gradient for each `Variable` leaf in the DAG with respect to the output node (in the form of a new, transformed `Real` for each variable).

+To evaluate a `Real` given parameters `Θ`, you can construct an `Evaluator` containing a `Map[Variable,Double]` with concrete values for each `Variable` leaf.
+You can reuse this same `Evaluator` to evaluate multiple `Real`s in sequence (for example, a joint density and also the various components of its gradient), and it will memoize and reuse any shared intermediate results.
+However, if you know you need to evaluate the same set of `Real`s many times, you are much better to use `Compiler`, which will produce an extremely efficient `Array[Double] => Array[Double]` for computing the values of multiple `Real`s given values for the union of their input `Variable`s.
+This makes use of the `rainier.compute.asm` package to dynamically generate and load a custom `.class` with optimized JVM bytecode for running the computation.

+## rainier.compute.asm

 ## rainier.sampler

 The `sampler` package depends only on the `compute` representation of a model: a `Sampler` will take a `Real` for the joint density and produce, effectively, a stream of `Evaluator`s that can be used to sample from other functions of the same parameters.

-Rainier currently provides the `Emcee` affine-invariant sampler, a `HMC` Hamiltonian sampler, and an experimental and incomplete `NUTS` sampler.
+Rainier currently provides the `Walkers` affine-invariant sampler and the `HMC` Hamiltonian sampler.
 It also provides a vanilla gradient descent `MAP` optimizer.

-`Emcee` is an ensemble-based method that requires no tuning and is suitable for small numbers of parameters (< 10).
+`Walkers` is an ensemble-based method that is fast and robust for small numbers of parameters (< 10).
 It is currently the default.
 The best reference for it is [Foreman-Mackey, Hogg, Lang & Goodman (2012)](https://arxiv.org/abs/1202.3665).

-`HMC` is a gradient-based method which requires considerable tuning, but is quite efficient once tuned even for large numbers of parameters.
+`HMC` is a gradient-based method which requires some tuning, but is quite efficient once tuned even for large numbers of parameters.
 The best reference is [Betancourt (2017)](https://arxiv.org/abs/1701.02434).
-Our implementation includes the dual-averaging tuning from the NUTS paper, but requires you to manually specify a number of leap-frog steps.
+Our implementation includes the dual-averaging automatic tuning of step-size from the [NUTS paper], but requires you to manually specify a number of leap-frog steps.
+In the future, we plan to implement the full NUTS algorithm to also dynamically select the number of steps.

-`NUTS` is a self-tuning variant of Hamiltonian MC ([Hoffman & Gelman (2011)](https://arxiv.org/abs/1111.4246)).
-Our implementation is currently only the naive, less space-efficient version described in the paper.

-The `MAP` gradient descent optimizer is likely more of a demonstration than of practical use.
+The `MAP` gradient descent optimizer is likely more of a demonstration than of practical use, but it does have the virtue of simplicity.

 ## rainier.core